Updated for Avast 2017.

 The Avast Virus Chest is a safe place for storing potentially harmful files, completely isolated from the rest of the operating system.

-Potentially harmful files are stored in a safe and completely isolated place called the Avast Virus Chest.
+When Avast detects a potentially harmful file, it gets moved to the Virus Chest.
 This area quarantines infected or otherwise suspicious files away from the rest of the operating system so they cannot cause damage to your other files or your computer.
-When files are in the Virus Chest, they are not accessible to any outside process, software application or virus and also cannot be run there.
+When files are in the Virus Chest, they are not accessible to any outside process, software application, or virus.
+The file cannot be run from inside the Virus Chest.
 There is no danger in storing files there.

 How to open the Avast Virus Chest

 To open the Virus Chest, right click on Avast’s little orange icon in the system tray in the bottom right hand corner of your computer.
 Select Virus Chest from the menu.

 Another way to open the user interface is to double click the desktop icon or right click on the Avast icon again and select Open Avast user interface.

 From the menu on the left, select Protection, then Antivirus.
 Click the Virus Chest button at the bottom of the screen to open the Virus Chest window.

 When Avast 2017 detects an infected or suspicious file, it will try to repair it first.
 Unfortunately, some files cannot be repaired so Avast will try to move the file to the Virus Chest.
 If the infected file refuses to move to the Virus Chest, it will be automatically deleted from your computer.